Skip to content

 Confidence

-Traditional Client Account vs Shieldpay Payment Account
+Traditional client account vs Shieldpay Payment Account

 Both traditional client accounts and Shieldpay Payment Account safeguard client funds and maintain solicitor control.
 The difference lies in how we help you manage operational efficiency, reduce risk, and maintain compliance — with significantly less administrative burden.